tenpanaris/Mods4NeoDK/README.md

 At this stage, the only thing that can be sent are binary burst data packets.
 See the burst packets folder for more details.

 At this stage only the lowest level of functionality is implemented.
 Future work is to develop PC and ESP32 applications that can take more inputs and do more complicated processing of scripts to generate the burst packets.

+This will need a POT connected to PA7, which is a tricky soldering job.
+I've just hardcoded the pot level to 30% for now, to limit voltage on primary.
+The idea is that the pot controls max voltage, for safety reasons.

 -------------
 Terminology